GHAZAL-9314553/Programming2/README.md

 Assignment 2.3 The overall purpose of this assignment is to familiarize  with Dask and Dask-ML, understanding how to leverage parallel computing capabilities to perform efficient data processing and machine learning tasks.

+assignment 2.5 aims to demonstrate the use of Dask Dataframe interface to efficiently process and analyze the large dataset of protein annotations.
+It is recommended to work on the dataset directly on the server without downloading it to a local machine.

 Built With: - Python 3.11.4

 dependencies and installation: